 You'll need to create a plan for your process based on these 6 classic stages and stick to it.
 It will keep you focused on the objectives of your project and show you exactly what should come next.

 Step 1: Information Gathering

 To do this, start by breaking down costs into cost buckets including Bills of Material and Process costs.
 Process costs include everything from production build and test, to delivery logistics.
-In VA/VE nothing is off the table for consideration - from the way you source materials to the way you dispatch your products.
+In Value Engineering nothing is off the table for consideration - from the way you source materials to the way you dispatch your products.
 In this way, opportunities for intelligent cost reductions can be identified and exploited wherever they may lie.

 Use the Pareto analysis to identify the different elements that make up your entire product cost or COG’s (Cost of Goods).

 As an OEM your Pareto Analysis may look something like this:

 Assign a monetary value to the cost elements (based on figures located in your systems) and calculate the percentage they contribute to your COG’s.